-This blog highlights recently delivered capabilities across ingestion, performance, and Splunk interoperability and previews what’s coming next.
+This blog highlights recently delivered capabilities across ingestion, performance, and Splunk interoperability.

 Ingest, retain, and access more observability data

-Imply Lumi is designed to store and query observability data at a fraction of the cost of traditional platforms, without forcing teams to choose between retention and performance.
-You’ll soon be able to configure data deletion rules that automatically remove data based on filters and specific time periods to reduce costs and optimize query performance.
+Lumi is designed to store and query observability data at a fraction of the cost of traditional platforms, without forcing teams to choose between retention and performance.

 Our event collection systems have optimized autoscaling and reduced memory and CPU utilization, resulting in higher ingestion scalability, reduced storage size, and lower query latency.

 Predefined pipelines enable you to process common data types.
 Pipelines apply standard parsing and enrichment rules so your data is ready to use as soon as it’s ingested.
-We’re continuously expanding our out-of-the-box dataset coverage.
-Support for VPC flow logs and Windows event logs is available now, with support for CrowdStrike Falcon Data Replicator, Wiz security and audit logs, and Palo Alto Networks logs coming soon.
+We’re continuously expanding our out-of-the-box dataset coverage and support for VPC flow logs and Windows event logs is now available.

 Operate with your existing workflows